nzjess/softsync/README.md

 mars.txt -> ../foo/world.txt
 ```

-Finally, make materialised copies of files that may exist only as
-softlinks, optionally using the `symbolic` option to produce symlinks
-if desired:

-`softsync cp -R alpha:omega bar/hello.txt`
+Now, reconstruct a root from an existing one for just the file or files
+you are interested in:

-`softsync cp -R alpha:omega bar/mars.txt --symbolic`
+`softsync cp -R alpha:omega bar/mars.txt --reconstruct`

 Yields: